Judge pauses Trump administration's plans for mass layoffs at Consumer Financial Protection Bureau

-WASHINGTON (AP) — A federal judge who blocked President Donald Trump's administration from dismantling the Consumer Financial Protection Bureau ruled Friday that the bureau can't go forward immediately with plans to mass fire hundreds of employees.
+The decision leaves in limbo a bureau created after the Great Recession to safeguard against fraud, abuse and deceptive practices.
+Trump administration officials argue that it has overstepped its authority and should have a more limited mission.

-U.S. District Judge Amy Berman Jackson said she is “deeply concerned” that Trump administration officials aren’t complying with her earlier order that maintains the bureau’s existence until she rules on the merits of a lawsuit seeking to preserve it.
+On Thursday, the administration officials moved to fire roughly 1,500 people, leaving around 200 employees, through a reduction in force that would dramatically downsize the bureau.

-During a hearing, Jackson said she will bar officials from carrying out any mass firings or cutting off employees’ access to bureau computer systems on Friday.
+U.S. District Judge Amy Berman Jackson said she was worried the layoffs would violate her earlier order stopping the Republican administration from shutting down the CFPB.
+She's been considering a lawsuit filed by an employee union that wants to preserve the bureau.

-Jackson scheduled a hearing on April 28 to hear testimony from officials who were working on the reduction in force, or RIF, procedures.
+Jackson scheduled a hearing on April 28 to hear testimony from officials who worked on the reduction in force, or RIF.

 “I’m willing to resolve it quickly, but I’m not going to let this RIF go forward until I have,” she said.